-Well, you can, with email tracking.
-In this guide, we’ll see exactly how email tracking works and how you can benefit.
+Well, you can know that, with an email tracker app.
+In this guide, we’ll see exactly how the technology behind email tracking works and how you can benefit from it.
 Specifically, we’ll cover the following:

 Here’s the speed-read version:

 Email tracking tells you when an email recipient opens and reads your message.
 It works by adding a web beacon to the emails you send.
 This is usually a very small image pixel.
 It is invisible and doesn’t impact or restrict the recipient in any way.
 In the vast majority of cases, the recipient won’t even know the web beacon is there.
 Once the person opens your email, the web beacon reports back and you get a notification.

 There are several differences between email tracking and traditional read receipts, actually.
 Email tracking works silently and in the background, so it doesn’t get in the way or hassle the recipient of your email.
 A traditional read receipt, on the other hand, is annoying.
 How many times have you frustratingly clicked no when asked if you want to send one back?
 Most people click no, not because they don’t want the sender to know they have read the email, but because they are annoyed at the interruption.
 So, a read receipt interrupts the recipient to ask them if it is okay to send a message back to the sender letting them know the email is read.

 Email tracking, on the other hand, works immediately, seamlessly, and without annoying either the recipient or you, the sender.